‘Your Only Limitation Is Your Ambition’

 - Mayfield branded black drop pleat skirt;

-- Mayfield branded blue and white striped summer dress available to wear for Primary students from the start of Summer 1 until the end of Autumn 1;
+- Mayfield branded blue and white striped summer dress available to wear for primary students;

-- Mayfield branded black tailored summer shorts available to wear for all students from the start of Summer 1 until the end of Autumn 1;
+- Mayfield branded black tailored summer shorts available to wear for all students;

 - Mayfield branded PE tracksuit top for outdoor lessons (additional blue or black layers can be worn under PE tops in cold weather).